peteremanuele/icd-descriptions/readme.md

 ### `validate_length(icd_code, version)`

-Given an ICD code and its version (9 or 10), this function validates the length of the code and returns "Valid ICD-9 Length" or "Valid ICD-10 Length" accordingly.
-If the length is not valid, it returns None.
+Given an ICD code and its version (9 or 10), this function validates the length of the code and returns "Valid ICD-9 Length" or "Not Valid ICD Length" accordingly.

 ## Usage